Progression through Teamwork

 Veterinary Surgeon

-Born and raised in Axminster, Nikki graduated from the Royal Veterinary College in 2016.
-After qualifying, she worked in mixed practice in Dorset before returning to East Devon for pure farm work.
+Born and raised in Axminster, Nikki (Nik) graduated from the Royal Veterinary College in 2016.
+After qualifying, she worked in mixed practice in Dorset for nearly 3 years before returning home to pursue her passion for farm work.

-In her free time, Nikki can usually be found gardening, painting or helping out at home on the dairy farm with her dog, Chief.
-She is aiming to start her own small herd of pedigree Herefords with the help of her boyfriend Phil.
-She was also an active member of Axminster young farmers until she got too old.
+In her free time, Nikki can usually be found gardening, painting, or helping out at home on the dairy farm with her dog, Chief.
+She has her own small herd of pedigree Herefords with her partner Phil.
+She was an active member of Axminster Young Farmers until she got too old but still likes to support them wherever she can.

 William Goulden, Veterinary Surgeon at Blackdown Farm Vets